pjoseph11/CSC-4330-Exam-2/README.md

 integer code: 2

-These lexemes are variable names that can only contain letters and underscores.
+These lexemes are variable names of 6-8 length that can only contain letters and underscores.

 token name: variable